moka-guys/samplesheet_verifier/README.md

 This script runs as a daemon in the background, monitoring a directory for Illumina SampleSheets.
 It parses the file name and contents and uses a regex to compare against expected patterns.
 If an error is detected (which will likely cause an error in the pipeline, delaying results) a notification is sent to the monitor using libnotify and a warning is sent to the Syslog, which is setup to fire a warning to the Bioinformatics team via a SLack channel.

-Writing to Syslog allows easier troubleshooting of the errors as well as allowing the extent of errors to be monitoered.
+Writing to Syslog allows easier troubleshooting of the errors as well as allowing the extent of errors to be monitored.